zportman/GBIF_Analyzer/README.md

 Analyze some GBIF bee data for funzies

-In order for this code to work, you need the data from https://www.gbif.org/occurrence/download/0058082-200221144449610 That is used as the input for GBIF-reader.py
+In order for this code to work, you need the data from https://www.gbif.org/occurrence/download/0058082-200221144449610 which is used as the input for GBIF-reader.py

 Then GBIF-reader.py can slice the data and output a csv that can be analyzed by GBIF-analyzer.py